Dear citizens of the universe (and beyond) (like bed bath and beyond) (but actually not at all like bed bath and beyond),

 I’m releasing the Body Love music video in one week.

 I decided to launch The Body Love campaign in conjunction with the anticipation of the video starting today.
 Every day on my Instagram, I will focus on a part of my body that I embrace, and offer you to do the same- posting a picture with it, hashtags, and a description that will automatically post to the Body Love Campaign website.
+This is a great idea I have come up with to share with all of my instagram followers.
 Your empowerment and strength can be a tool for others.
 I believe we can build each other up.
 I think self love is one of the most important and potentially culture-shifting movements that is happening and can be propelled.
 I was inspired by Denise Jolly’s “Be Beautiful” project, and Sonya Renee’s “The Body is Not an Apology” movement.

 How beautiful is that phrase?
 The body is not an apology.
 It almost makes me cry.
 Being a lesbian, a plus size woman, and an incest and rape survivor born in poverty, I have spent much of my life in guilt.
 All of these identities that are a part of me have effected my body in one way or another, most for the worse– especially in my teens.
 I binge ate, cut myself, slept with whoever validated me, and drank to oblivion.
+It saddens me that there is teens just like me out there struggling with body image, especially in the wake of social media, and the ailments that come alongside it, such as depression and anxiety.
+I wish that the internet could be used as a way to promote healthy body image and positive thoughts, but sadly, there is an obvious tie between social media and eating disorder.
+That’s why I created “Body Love”, in a bid to put even just a bit of positivity out there in hope that it would help someone on social media.
 I made a vow at 21, when I wrote the final edit of the poem, “Body Love” that my self-destructive behavior would end with the birth of this writing.
 This is a live video of the poem, and probably the most vulnerable I’ve felt performing.

 I also want to take a brief minute to say that I write these things from the point of view of a plus-size woman, which is my experience.
 I can’t tell you what it’s like to be too tall to find clothes at department stores, or too petite to fit into regular women’s clothing, or be criticized for not being a buff enough man.
 But I do know what it’s like to feel simultaneously invisible and also the subject of brutally mean comments.
 All body dysmorphia is valid; Everyone is going through something.
 I try to remember that as much as I can.
 The girl at Starbucks who doesn’t look up to even make eye contact or bother to say ‘hello’ back to me is going through something.
 Regardless of my indignation, I am not entitled to any kind of response.
 I am in charge of my own energy output into the world.
 I realize now we are all simultaneously victims and villains with our judgments.